SergYeah55/VisualizadorLaberintos/README.md

 This type of tool have been a common application throughout the university degree, serving as **a great help with other types of environments or programming problems** .
 For this reason, we have sought to choose a tool that can be useful for subsequent generations of students, just as others have served for our promotion.
 With this, it is possible to unite interesting concepts such as **video games and programming**, encouraging students to continue investigating algorithms.

 ## Instructions

+Being an application focused on interaction with the user and interfaces, it will be important to know the flow through them.
+For this reason it will be convenient to address each of the screens separately and in an orderly manner.

+1- The first interface that can be seen when start the application is the logo, with the name of the application, and a button to go to the next interface.

+IMAGEN1

+2-